 Other notable users of an EAM system throughout a large manufacturing enterprise include accountancy teams, reliability managers, facility managers, and safety supervisors.

-Common Asset-Related Challenges Faced by Manufacturers
+Addressing Asset-Related Challenges Faced by Manufacturers

 Expensive Reactive Maintenace Costs

-A reactive maintenance approach may seem like a feasible and cheaper solution, especially while equipment is still in working condition.
+A reactive maintenance approach may seem like a feasible and cheaper solution, especially while the equipment is still in working condition.
 But, problems will start to appear when machines and other valuable equipment begin to break down and falter.

 An alternative approach that is achieved through collecting asset life cycle data and storing it in a centralised EAM system, is preventive maintenance.
 This is the process of regularly servicing equipment to reduce the likelihood of failure.
 This type of maintenance is built by maintenance managers and performed while equipment is still in working order, effectively reducing machine downtime by 30%-50%.